vishnupriyanpr/Cardiac-Care/README.md

 **Built with ❤️ by Tasmia & Team**

 Our Team :) :-

-  1.Tasmia

-  2.Vivek K K
+  1.Vivek K K

-  3.Akshaya K
+  2.Akshaya K

-  4.Vishnupriyan P R
+  3.Vishnupriyan P R

-  5.Mahfooj Ali

-  6.Taslim

 For health, innovation, and code that saves lives..